Food Access & Community Donations

 There are several ways for individuals and families to access our farm-fresh food:

-Apply for a half-price SNAP CSA share at Jack’s Solar Garden.
+• Apply for a half-price SNAP CSA share at Denver Green School (coming soon).

 For organizations